camunda/camunda-bpm-platform/engine-dmn/feel-scala/README.md

 # FEEL Engine Factory

 An integration of the FEEL engine for Camunda BPM using the [Camunda DMN engine](https://github.com/camunda/camunda-engine-dmn) SPI for FEEL engines.
-It can be used for the standalone or the embedded DMN engine.
+It replaces the default Camunda FEEL engine.
+Works with standalone or embedded DMN engine.

 ## Usage